-- " Problem loans ratio (measured as impaired loans + loans more than 90 days past due as a % of gross loans and advances) falls to below 0.5%. - " Moody's capital ratio (measured as tangible common equity as a % of RWA) increases to above 16%.
+- " Problem loans ratio (measured as Stage 3 loans as a % of gross loans and advances) falls to below 0.5%. - " Moody's capital ratio (measured as tangible common equity as a % of RWA) increases to above 16%.

 Factors that could lead to a downgrade